Recreation, Parks, and Tourism (RPT)

 RPT 460 Recreation Destination Resorts (Units: 3)

-Prerequisite: RPT 390 or consent of the instructor.
+Prerequisite: RPT 390 or permission of the instructor.

 Leisure experiences provided by resorts, theme parks, campgrounds, hotels, and activity specific centers.
 Fundamentals of establishing, administrating, promoting, and working in recreation resorts.